 San Diego’s Partnership for the Advancement of New Americans (PANA) advances full economic, social, and civic inclusion of refugee communities.

 San Diego’s Partnership for the Advancement of New Americans (PANA) continues to uplift the voices of African, Middle Eastern, Muslim, and South Asian refugee communities.
-This includes those who have been impacted by racial and ethnic profiling; religious discrimination and Islamophobia; increased government surveillance and law enforcement harassment; and barriers to healthy housing, and family-sustaining jobs.
+This includes those who have been impacted by racial and ethnic profiling; religious discrimination and Islamophobia; increased government surveillance and law enforcement harassment; barriers to healthy housing; and family-sustaining jobs.
 PANA’s strategies include organizing and leadership development for refugee community members, building electoral power, providing legal resources, and implementing policy victories for the refugee community.
 Recently, this work has expanded to include efforts of resettling Afghan refugees and advocating for pathways to permanent legal residency.
 This push for residency has grown after the U.S. military left Afghanistan in 2021, which resulted in millions of residents leaving the country—an estimated 76,000 of which have settled across the United States, as of March 2022, with temporary “parole” status that provides a right to work without a path to residency.

-Founded, led, and staffed by refugees, PANA uses relational organizing to bring community onto a pathway of ongoing engagement and develops indigenous community leadership development to build power in the fight for social change.
+Founded, led, and staffed by refugees, PANA uses relational organizing to bring community onto a pathway of ongoing engagement and advances indigenous community leadership development to build power in the fight for social change.
 During Fall 2020, the organization conducted a survey to assess the state of the refugee community in San Diego, where the organization found that the unemployment rate within the refugee community was three times higher than San Diego County’s overall rate.
 Additionally, the survey showed that 65% of respondents felt fear of being targeted for hate crimes—highlighting the atmosphere of anti-immigrant sentiment even in dense immigrant regions like San Diego.
 PANA also discovered that refugees in their region were more susceptible to COVID-19 due to the low testing rates, lack of trust in health care providers, and high rates of hesitancy towards vaccines.

 PANA’s recent work also includes partnering with other state-wide and national organizations to repeal the Muslim Ban, advocating for a citywide rent board to protect tenants and preserve affordable housing, and organizing a refugee census hub to ensure participation in the 2020 Census among hard-to-count communities.
 To learn more about PANA, click here.
 To read more about refugee experiences in San Diego, read PANA’s biennial report here.